mattcarlotta/nvi/README.md

 A fast and minimal cross-platform CLI `.env` parser, environment-variable scanner and emitter.

-- 0 dependencies
+- 0 dependency
-- Language and framework agnostic (replaces language specfic env packages)
+- Language and framework agnostic (replaces language specific env packages)
 - Sequentially parses one or more `.env` files
 - Supports `${KEY}` interpolations, `#` comments, `'` and `"` quotes, and `\` delimited multiline values
 - Scans project files for environment-variable references across many [languages](#supported-file-extensions-to-the-right-of-the-language) and marks them as required
 - Checks required environment-variables are defined before command execution
 - Supports ignoring environment-variables that may be set at run-time
+- Loads flags from a [`.nvi` config file](#nvi-config-file)

 ## Installation